behan101/Threat-Hunt-Remote-Assistance/README.md

 The query allowed us to narrow down the affected machines that may be responsible for the alert.

 ### 🚩 Flag 1: Initial Execution Detection

 **Objective:**
+Detect the earliest anomalous execution that could represent an entry point.

 **Flag Value:**
+-ExecutionPolicy

 **Detection Strategy:**
+In order to find the earliest anomalous execution, the query needed to be fine-tuned to look for suspicious Command Line Interface (CLI) parameters.

 **KQLQuery:**

 ```kql
 ```
 **Evidence:**